GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/common-instructions/reference.md

-# Events and control flow
+# Events and control flow Reference

 GDevelop comes with a set of events and conditions that allow to express the game logic and rules.
 [Read more explanations about it.](/gdevelop5/all-features/advanced-conditions)